Updated on January 18th, 2023 by Nikolaos Sismanis

 Vector Group Ltd. (VGR) is a high-yield dividend stock that had to cut its dividend during the COVID-19 pandemic in 2020.
-Because of the dividend cut, the dividend looks to be fairly safe now.
+Because of that dividend cut, the dividend seems to have become safer now.

 We have created a spreadsheet of stocks (and closely related REITs and MLPs, etc.) with dividend yields of 5% or more…

 You can download your free full list of all securities with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:

 For the next high-yield stocks in this series, we will review a diversified holding company, Vector Group Ltd. (VGR), which currently has a dividend yield of 6.4%.

 Vector Group Ltd. is a diversified holding company headquartered in Miami, Florida, with an executive office in Manhattan and tobacco operations in North Carolina.
 The company is a combination of a cigarette company and a real estate firm.
 The company owns and controls two tobacco companies: Liggett Group, LLC and Vector Tobacco, Inc. Vector Group also owns New Valley LLC, which is a real estate investment business.
 The company is also a constituent of the S&P SmallCap 600 Index and the Russell 2000 Index.